spacecheese/bluez_peripheral/docs/source/pairing.rst

 Debugging
 ---------
 Pairing can be quite difficult to debug.
 In between testing attempts ensure that the peripheral has been unpaired from the host **and** vice versa.
 Using linux you can list paired devices using ``bluetoothctl list`` then remove any unwanted devices using ``bluetoothctl remove <device id>``.
-Additionally the linux bluetooth daemon stores adapter metadata in the ``/var/lib/bluetooth/`` directory which can be deleted (see the bluetoothd manpages) although a bluetoothd restart may be required.
+Additionally the linux bluetooth daemon stores adapter metadata in the ``/var/lib/bluetooth/`` directory which can be deleted (see the bluetoothd manpages).

 .. _pairing-io: